Certora/Documentation/docs/user-guide/patterns/sums.rst

 .. todo::

-   * Explain that the :cvl:`require` statement in the hook is equivalent to a forall statement.
+   * Explain that the :cvl:`require` statement in the hook is equivalent to a :cvl:`forall` statement.
    * Show this might be unsound - for example if we added balances in the constructor not through minting.
-   * A sound approach is proving an invariant that forall addresses :cvl:`totalSupply()` is greater than  :cvl:`balanceOf(address)`.
+   * A sound approach is proving an invariant that for all addresses :cvl:`totalSupply()` is greater than  :cvl:`balanceOf(address)`.